California sea lion: Reproductive behavior and parenting

-Female California sea lions have a 12-month reproductive cycle, consisting of a 9-month actual gestation and a 3-month delayed implantation of the fertilized egg before giving birth in June or July.
-Interbirth intervals are particularly long for this species, being 21 days for sea lions off California and more than 30 days for sea lions in the Gulf of California.
+Female California sea lions have a 12-month reproductive cycle.
+A three-month delayed implantation period proceeds nine months of gestation before females give birth in June or July.
+After giving birth, it takes approximately 21-30 days for these sea lions to return to estrous.
 Females remain with their pups onshore for 10 days and nurse them.
 After this, females will go on foraging trips lasting as long as three days, returning to nurse their pups for up to a day.
 Pups left onshore tend to gather in nurseries to socialize and play.
 When returning from a trip, females call their pups with distinctive calls to which the pups will reply in kind.
 A mother and pup can distinguish each other's calls from those of other mothers and pups.
 At first, reunions largely depend on the efforts of the mothers.
 However, as pups get older, they get more involved in reunions.
 Older pups may sometimes join their mothers during their foraging trips.
 Adult male California sea lions play no role in raising pups, but they do take more interest in them than adult males of other otariid species; they have even been observed to help shield swimming pups from predators.
 Pups are weaned by a year but can continue to suckle for another year.